JRRudy1/pyo3_gc_error/README.md

 ## Introduction
-I have discoved an error, or perhaps an undocumented limitation, in the way PyO3 handles thread-checking for "unsendable" `pyclass` structs being traversed by Python's garbage collector (GC).
+I have discovered an error, or perhaps an undocumented limitation, in the way PyO3 handles thread-checking for "unsendable" `pyclass` structs being traversed by Python's garbage collector (GC).
 In particular, this occurs when garbage collection is triggered from a separate thread, and the structs integrate with the GC by